 Cochrane groups in different parts of the world lead our knowledge translation activities in different languages.
 They translate Reviews and related Review content, such as podcasts or blogshots.
 But they typically also or instead write and disseminate news and other content in their language, do social media, work with professional societies, policy makers, patient groups or the media in their country, and offer training.

 Most Cochrane groups have no or very little funding for translations.
-Some have support from their local funders, for example ministries of health or hosting universities, central Cochrane funding, or temporary grants, but most involve substantial volunteer time.
+Some have support from their local funders, for example, ministries of health or hosting universities, central Cochrane funding, or temporary grants, but most involve substantial volunteer time.

 A list of translation projects is available on the Cochrane community website.

 You would like to participate as a volunteer translator?
-Read more about what to expect as volunteer translator in one of our Review translation projects, or join TaskExchange.
+Read more about what to expect as a volunteer translator in one of our Review translation projects, or join TaskExchange.

 What we translate

 Our priority is to translate and disseminate Cochrane Reviews.
 All teams translate the plain language summaries, some also the abstracts or other main text sections, of the Review.
 These translations are published with the English Review on the Cochrane Library and on their own version of cochrane.org, which has been translated into 15 languages and can be browsed and searched in those languages, too.
 In addition, teams may translate related Review content (podcasts, blogshots, press releases, special collections, featured Reviews and news items), training materials, etc.